kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 11 - __createDateString call signature and docstring.

-__createDateString begins via tuple assignment, with year, start, and end
+__createDateString begins via tuple assignment, with year, start, and end<br/>
-referencing __convertToDatetime's output.  __convertToDatetime uses another
+referencing __convertToDatetime's output.  __convertToDatetime uses another<br/>
-method, __convertDatetimeComponents, to ensure that year, start, and end are
+method, __convertDatetimeComponents, to ensure that year, start, and end are<br/>
 either datetime or NoneType objects.

-Once year, start, and end have been properly assigned, __createDateString runs
+Once year, start, and end have been properly assigned, __createDateString runs<br/>
-a gauntlet of conditional tests and returns the properly formatted date
+a gauntlet of conditional tests and returns the properly formatted date<br/>
 string.
-If a game id is passed to the method, then the id is passed to
+If a game id is passed to the method, then the id is passed to<br/>
 __evalGameId, which determines whether the id is properly constructed.
-If the
+If the<br/>
 formatting is correct, then the game id is returned.

 ```python